TheIdentitySelector/thiss-js/docs/install.rst

 * SERVICE_NAME: the name of the service
 * SERVICE_URL: the information URL/landing page of the service

+* PUBLIC_PATH_PREFIX: To run the discovery service on a path other than /, you must build the app with an environment variable PUBLIC_PATH_PREFIX starting and ending in /.
+Then the prefix must be included in BASE_URL (and COMPONENT_URL and PERSISTENCE_URL if set).

 Deploy to CDN
 =============